0xySan/ft_transcendence/CONTRIBUTING.md

 - Be respectful and concise.
 - Avoid harsh language or public blaming.
--Discuss large changes or architecture decisions in an issue first before implementing.
+- Discuss large changes or architecture decisions in an issue first before implementing.
 - Respond to comments on PRs within a reasonable timeframe.

 Thank you for contributing to ft_transcendence!
 Your work makes this project better and stronger.